rbuckland/docker-makefile/README.md

 LABEL build.publish.version="0.2"
 ```

+This is optional. if the version is not found, `:latest` is used

 #### Image "User" Prefix

 We need a way to "encode" the "user" of the _to be built_ docker image.